 Today, in this article, we discuss the possible reasons that can lead to this issue along with a few working solutions.
-In general, this bug pops in when you turn On your PC or wake it up from the sleep mode and use Hello Pin to enter the login screen.
-Turning off Sleep Mode, Reset/Remove PIN password, Switch to a Local user account are some of the solutions that you can try to get rid of the 0x801c0451 error.
+In general, this bug pops in when you turn On your PC or wake it up from sleep mode and use Hello Pin to enter the login screen.
+Turning off Sleep Mode, Resetting/Removing the PIN password, and Switching to a Local user account are some of the solutions that you may try to get rid of the 0x801c0451 error.
 Let’s explore these methods in detail –

-Simple rebooting the PC often fixes Windows Hello errors.
-So, before proceeding to the below workarounds, make sure to sign out of your computer then re-login.
+Simple rebooting of your PC often fixes Windows Hello errors.
+So, before proceeding to the below workarounds, make sure to sign out of your computer and then re-login.
 If the error persists, use the following guidelines –

 Windows 10 users often use Sleep mode when they want to take a rest, however, they don’t want to turn off their PC.
 Recently, this mode is causing new bugs and errors.
 Hence, we suggest disabling Sleep mode as this may fix any errors related to PIN/password.
 Here’s how to perform this task –

-- Make a right-click on the Win icon and select Power Options.
+- Right-click on the Windows icon and select Power Options.

 - Scroll down and click Additional power settings under “Related Settings“.

 - On the upcoming window, click Change Plan Settings.

 - Here, you will see two different options next to “Put the computer to sleep” i.e. On Battery and Plugged in.